 Installing Laminate Flooring for Beginners

 Racking a laminate floor is a little more difficult than racking a hardwood floor because laminate planks are all the same length, whereas hardwood boards tend to come in different lengths.
 The uniformity of the planks makes it more difficult to create a truly random stagger pattern, which is one with no discernible spacing patterns between the end joints.
-The difficulty increases if the length of the room is an integral multiple of the length of a plank.

 You don't necessarily have to plan ahead for a suitable laminate floor pattern, but you do have to have an eye toward subsequent rows as you cut the first plank in any given row.
 The length of that plank determines the length of the last plank in the row, and if you choose carefully, you can use the last plank to start the next row.
 This technique helps reduce waste.